BenediktAlkin/torchhub-ssl/README.md

 # Infos

-Old models that have public implementations without [FlashAttention](https://arxiv.org/abs/2205.14135) are ported to an implementation that uses FlashAttention in the form of pytorchs [`scaled_dot_product_attention`](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html)
+Old models that have public implementations without [FlashAttention](https://arxiv.org/abs/2205.14135) are ported to an implementation that uses FlashAttention in the form of [`scaled_dot_product_attention`](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html)
 (requires `torch >= 2.0`).